-The FCC’s ruling builds on a series of previous laws dating back to the Pacific Telegraph Act of 1860, which govern the control of mass communication and states in part that communications must be “impartially transmitted in the order of their reception, excepting that the dispatches of the government shall have priority…” In a subsequent law called the Communications Act of 1934, which designated telecommunication companies as “common carriers” and subjected them to Title II rules.
+The FCC’s ruling builds on a series of previous laws dating back to the Pacific Telegraph Act of 1860, which govern the control of mass communication and states in part that communications must be “impartially transmitted in the order of their reception, excepting that the dispatches of the government shall have priority…” In a subsequent law called the Communications Act of 1934, telecommunication companies were designated “common carriers” and subjected to Title II rules.

 Why Does Net Neutrality Matter to Your Business?

 The challenge to net neutrality is not only about selling your data—an important aspect, obviously—it’s also about limiting the online marketplace by slowing down lines of traffic in order to favor others.
 In other words, removing net neutrality rules opens the doors for your internet service provider to make you compete for broadband access with larger competitors who can pay more.
 This will effectively remove an equal chance for consumers to find you and, I believe, goes against the democratic principles of capitalism and free and equal trade in the marketplace.

 If net neutrality is overridden internet services providers like Verizon will be able to control your content and the traffic flow to your website through their telecommunication channels—an immense amount of control over the information we rely on to do business.